cmgoffena13/DE-Capstone-Portfolio-2/README.md

 Unfortunately InfluxDB did not have an official Flink Connector, which meant I had to create my own.
 Ended up greatly expanding upon my knowledge of InfluxDB and how to use their Python SDK to create a custom sink by using their API.

 ### InfluxDB Tags
 Learned quite a lot about time-series databases and how important it is to know the difference beween `tags` and `labels` in InfluxDB.
 Tags are indexed and labels are not.
 Tags allow filtering to occur, such as filtering to a specific stock ticker while labels are additional data that can be attached, similar to dimension attributes.
+Given that InfluxDB is time-series, most labels need to be a number since they're used to analyze metrics over time.

 ## Grafana
 Grafan was pretty intuitive to use as you could hook up a data source and then just use the language needed to query that data source.
-Ended up writing a simple InfluxDB query to view the stock prices:
+Ended up writing a simple InfluxDB Flux query to view the stock prices:
 ```
+fieldList = ["open", "close", "high", "low"]

+from(bucket: "events")
+  |> range(start: v.timeRangeStart, stop: v.timeRangeStop)
+  |> filter(fn: (r) => r._measurement == "stock_prices")
+  |> filter(fn: (r) => contains(value: r._field, set: fieldList))
 ```

 ### Annotations
 To view the web articles I had to add what are called `annotations` to the grafana graph, effectively marking important events on the stock graph.

+## Thoughts
+One aspect of this project that I would do differently is try and separate the flink processing from the website and move it all into its own folder to separate dependencies.
+I would also split up the flink job into multiple jobs.

 ## Conclusion
+Developing a streaming solution is incredibly complex, but highly satisfying when it works.
+I learned a lot while debugging this project; Having little to no exposure of Kafka, Flink, InfluxDB, and Grafana forced me to really challenge myself to move the project forward.